pkienzle/periodictable/doc/sphinx/guide/formula_grammar.rst

   Volume fraction mixing is only possible if the densities are known for the individual components, which will require the formula density tag if the component is not an element.
+A density estimate is given for the mixture but in general it will not be correct, and should be set explicitly for the resulting compound.

 * Mixtures can nest.
 The following is a 10% salt solution by weight mixed 20:80 by volume with D2O: